supabase/pg_graphql/docs/configuration.md

 ### Introspection

-GraphQL introspection is disabled by default to reduce the attack surface exposed to clients.
+GraphQL introspection is disabled by default to reduce the potential for API enumeration.
 Tools like GraphiQL, code generators, Apollo DevTools, and the Relay compiler rely on introspection.
 Opt in per schema when you need them.

 To enable introspection on `public` schema: